congto/kubernetes_workshop/course - vn.md

 But it is important to remember that Kubernetes is a tool, you should always evaluate if it is the right tool for your specific use case, as it might be an overkill for smaller applications or teams.

-## Kubernetes architecture: master and node components
+## Kiến trúc của Kubernetes: master và  các node thành phần.

 ### Control plane and Worker nodes